lixinghe1999/lixinghe1999.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Lixing He, a PhD student of the Information Engineering Department of [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html).
+I am Lixing He, a PhD student of the Information Engineering Department of [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) as a member of [AIoT Lab](http://aiot.ie.cuhk.edu.hk/).

 My research interests span on acoustic sensing, wearable and VR/AR.